setiQuest/ML4SETI/hackathon_info/README.md

 ### Best Classifier

 This is the top prize for the weekend.
-Scoring will be done with the Scoreboard and any method may be used.
+Scoring will be done [on the main Scoreboard](https://compete.cognitiveclass.ai/event/5931b5814d48c70020ba8abc) and any classification method may be used.

-Judging will be based on the `primary_testset_mini` found in `simsignals_v2_zipped`.
+Judging will be based on the `primary_testset_mini` data set.

 We will only ask the top 2 or 3 teams make a presentation on Sunday to explain their methods (depending on time).